Michael Evans' Lab

 Publications: 8 total (4 first author)

-Former undergraduate students:
+Former graduate and undergraduate students:

 Loc Huynh, Evans labLoc Huynh (College of Chemistry, UC Berkeley)